jmsyadav/excel-assistant/README.md

 Don't forget to replace your_key_here with your real Gemini API key.
 Make sure your Excel sheet has headers (like "Name," "Age," "Sales") and a consistent layout.
 Give it a try and make your Excel data talk! 😊
+⚠️ Important Note
+This app is an experimental conversational assistant and may occasionally produce errors or unexpected results due to limitations in data parsing or response interpretation.

+For best results, try using simple, structured prompts like:

+What is the average quantity sold per order?

+Show a histogram of discount distribution.

+Create a histogram of profit.

+We’re continuously improving accuracy and flexibility.
+Thank you for trying it out!